AMReX-Fusion/Furnace/Docs/source/creating_a_problem.rst

 Setting Up Your Own Problem
 ***************************

-Furnace problems are organized loosely into groups describing their intent (e.g., science, hydro tests, ...).
-These groups are sub-directories under the ``Furnace/Exec/`` directory.
-Each problem is then placed in a sub-directory of the appropriate group (for example, ``Furnace/Exec/hydro_tests/Sedov`` holds the Sedov test problem).
+Logi problems are organized loosely into groups describing their intent (e.g., science, hydro tests, ...).
+These groups are sub-directories under the ``Logi/Exec/`` directory.
+Each problem is then placed in a sub-directory of the appropriate group (for example, ``Logi/Exec/hydro_tests/Sedov`` holds the Sedov test problem).

 To create a new problem, you will create a new directory under one of the groups and place in it the following files:

   * ``GNUmakefile`` : the makefile for this problem.
-This will tell Furnace what options to use and what network and EOS to build.
+This will tell Logi what options to use and what network and EOS to build.

   * ``problem_initialize.H`` and
     ``problem_initialize_state_data.H`` : this holds the problem